caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==
+= 0.2.4 =
+* Fixed issue causing Search popup loading animation not to appear
+* Converted list of listings per page to be dropdown instead of textbox
+* Fixed issue causing button color field to show when creating a new listings section
+* Fixed In the wordpress Editor, Button width is now dynamic and expands with text
+* Fixed issue with TinyMCE popup on small screens where content wasn't scrollable
+* Added Button preview in TinyMCE popup

 = 0.2.3 =
 * Fixed typo on search modal title field tool tip